Meghan Markle On A Dangerous Path To Becoming ‘Diana 2.0,’ Royal Biographer Claims

 When Meghan Markle married into the British royal family, she reportedly wanted to follow in the late Princess Diana’s footsteps and become “Diana 2.0.”
 The two royals do share several similar qualities, but Diana may not be the greatest example for Meghan to follow, as royal biographer Andrew Morton recently pointed out.

-Morton published a piece in the Telegraph on Saturday comparing Meghan to Diana and claimed that her plan to become “Diana 2.0” has backfired, according to Fox News.
+Morton published a piece in the Telegraph on Saturday comparing Meghan to Diana, claiming that her plan to become “Diana 2.0” has backfired, according to Fox News.

 “When she was a teenager Meghan talked one day about being ‘Diana 2.0’ but for now she is more accurately described as Meghan 1.0,” he wrote.

-Morton continued on to point out all the ways in which history seems to be repeating itself for the royal family since Meghan and Price Harry’s wedding in May.
+Morton continued on to point out all the ways in which history seems to be repeating itself for the royal family since Meghan and Prince Harry’s wedding in May.

 “Just as Meghan has quickly morphed from Duchess Dazzling to Duchess Difficult, so in a matter of months Princess Diana was transformed from fairytale princess to a ‘fiend and a monster,” Morton explained.

-Much like Princess Diana, the Duchess of Sussex is heavily covered in the media, but often times the reports are negative.
-Many reports in recent months claimed that Meghan is bossy and overbearing to staff and even other members of the royal family.
+Much like Princess Diana, the Duchess of Sussex is heavily covered in the media, but oftentimes, the reporting is quite negative.
+Recent reports claim that Meghan is bossy and overbearing to staff and even other members of the royal family.
 Her bodyguard quit in January, following several other members of staff, including Meghan’s personal assistant.

 #MeghanMarkle revealed: How ‘Duchess Difficult’ and #PrincessDiana are LINKED https://t.co/7iBKSXltMc